XTO Energy: Grants to petroleum educational institutions

 In 2008, XTO Energy began supporting Navarro College's petroleum technology certificate program.
 Since 2009, XTO Energy has partnered with Habitat for Humanity to build homes in Fort Worth.
 In 2010, XTO Energy and ExxonMobil gave a $5 million grant to Colorado State University to fund studies on the impact of oil and gas drilling on wildlife.
 The grant resulted in 20 research projects.

 In April 2013, XTO Energy gave $100,000 to Butler County Community College.
 The funds helped establish a petroleum technology training center.
 Also in 2013, XTO Energy donated $200,000 to the American Red Cross to support efforts to help Colorado communities with natural disaster protection and recovery.

-In April 2014, XTO Energy donated $25,000 in the form of grants to Westmoreland County Community College in Pittsburgh to help students enrolled in the Petroleum Industrial Processing Operations Technology program offset tuition and travel costs, as well as purchase equipment for the school.
+In April 2014, XTO Energy donated $25,000 in the form of grants to Westmoreland County Community College east of Pittsburgh to help students enrolled in the Petroleum Industrial Processing Operations Technology program offset tuition and travel costs, as well as purchase equipment for the school.
 Also in 2014, XTO Energy donated 21 historic Navajo blankets to the Farmington Museum in New Mexico; the blankets were valued at $175,000.

 In 2015, XTO contributed $5 million to the North Dakota Housing Incentive Fund, supporting the construction of low-cost apartments for teachers and emergency personnel.
 The donation was the largest since the fund was established in 2011.